-- Clean and inspect the machine and its functions each day before start working. - Check the tool retainer for wear and function. - Conduct a general inspection for leaks and damage and wear. - Change damaged parts immediately. - Replace worn components in good time. - Make sure that all the attached and related equipment, such as hoses and flow dividers are properly maintained. - The tool drive system may not rotate without being lubricated.
-It must therefore be filled every 8 hours of operation, with Chicago Pneumatic recommended grease, through the grease nipple.
+- Clean and inspect the machine and its functions each day before the work commences. - Check the tool retainer for wear and function. - Conduct a general inspection for leaks and damage and wear. - For the machine to maintain the specified vibration values, always check the following: Too big a clearance between the insertion tool's shank and the chisel bushing will generate increased vibrations.
+To avoid exposure to excessive vibrations, check the chisel bushing for wear every day.

+- If the machine has a vibration-absorbing handle, check that it moves freely (up and down) and does not jam. - Change damaged parts immediately. - Replace damaged and worn components in good time. - Make sure that all the attached and related equipment, such as hoses and flow dividers are properly maintained.

+Every week

+Check that the springs are not damaged.

-Every three month
+Every third month

-- Check tightness of nuts, bolts, screws, and hose fittings.
-When retightening, see the correct torque in the spare part list. - Check the bushing in the nose for wear and damage.
+- Check tightness of nuts, bolts, screws and hose fittings.
+When retightening see the correct torque settings in the spare part list. - Check the bushing in the nose for wear and damage.